xcart/xcart-docs/_pages/kb_en/products/products/product_types/digital_goods.md

 redirect_from:
   - /products/adding_digital_goods.html
 ---
 X-Cart 5 can be used to sell digital goods.
-The feature is available through the use of the modules {% link "Product File Attachments" ref_0ZWKcob4 %} and {% link "E-goods" ref_ZszpDfxQ %} by X-Cart team.
+The feature is available through the use of the modules {% link "File attachments" ref_0ZWKcob4 %} and {% link "E-goods" ref_ZszpDfxQ %} by X-Cart team.